cybersupernova/remote-camera/README.md

 # Remote Camera
-A WebRTC based web app which show the recording preview on another device
+A WebRTC based web app which records from one camera and shows the recording preview on another device.

 ## Setup
 ```